 So, these overgrown, coconut-smashing, kitten-eating crustaceans are basically hermit crabs on steroids, but they actually do spend some of their life cycle in the same manner as their daintier cousins.

-An adult coconut crab's body has a calcium-based exoskeleton, which hardens up once they mature, and they're free to grow to as monstrous a size as they can manage.
-Every few months, they molt their too-tight exoskeleton in favor of a larger one — they eat the old one after they shed it.
-In fact, they'll eat almost anything: all kinds of fruit, plant matter, dead animals they find lying around, other crab species or even their own friends (actually, coconut crabs don't have friends — they're pretty solitary).
+Adult coconut crabs' bodies have calcium-based exoskeletons, which harden up once they mature, and they're free to grow to as monstrous a size as they can manage.
+Every few months, coconut crabs molt their too-tight exoskeleton in favor of a larger one — they eat the old one after they shed it.
+In fact, coconut crabs will eat almost anything: all kinds of fruit, plant matter, dead animals they find lying around, other crab species or even their own friends (actually, coconut crabs don't have friends — they're pretty solitary).
 They have an excellent sense of smell, which makes them great at finding rotting carcasses.

 But their most important source of food is coconuts, because coconuts seem to be what allows them to achieve the gigantism they're known for.

 As you might imagine, size for a coconut crab is a real boon.
-The bigger they get, the better they are at ripping into coconuts, which aren't their only food option, but they're important — a 2010 study found that the crabs that have access to coconuts are likely to have around double the mass of those living in coconut-free environments.
-So, if they're lucky enough to have coconuts around, and if they're strong enough to can-opener their way into a coconut, the size ceiling becomes a whole lot higher.
+The bigger a coconut crab gets, the better it is at ripping into coconuts, which isn't the only food option, but they're important — a 2010 study found that the coconut crabs that have access to coconuts are likely to have around double the mass of those living in coconut-free environments.
+So, if a coconut crab is lucky enough to have coconuts around, and if it is strong enough to can-opener its way into a coconut, the size ceiling becomes a whole lot higher.

-But just because they might be capable of devouring the body of the world's most famous female aviator doesn't mean they're not vulnerable.
+But just because coconut crabs might be capable of devouring the body of the world's most famous female aviator doesn't mean they're not vulnerable.
 Coconut crab numbers seem to be declining, probably because the islands they live on aren't what they used to be — introduced species like dogs, pigs and humans eat the adults, and invasive rats gobble up the smaller, more vulnerable babies.
-They are extremely slow growing and can live to be about 50 years old.
+They are extremely slow-growing and can live to be about 50 years old.
 Coconut crabs have been listed as Data Deficient by the International Union for Conservation of Nature, meaning nobody really knows enough about these animals to understand their conservation needs.
-Although it's likely they're not doing well, their status was last assessed in 1996, so more research is needed to understand where they stand.
+Although it's likely they're not doing well, their status was last assessed in 1996, so more research is needed to understand where coconut crabs stand.